LukeShortCloud/rootpages/markdown/openstack.md

 `2.` Exposed Network Install

 It is also possible to deploy OpenStack where Neutron can have access to the public network.
-Run the Packstack instllation with the command below and replace "eth0" with the public interface name.
+Run the Packstack installation with the command below and replace "eth0" with the public interface name.

 ```
 # packstack --allinone --provision-demo=n --os-neutron-ovs-bridge-mappings=extnet:br-ex --os-neutron-ovs-bridge-interfaces=br-ex:eth0 --os-neutron-ml2-type-drivers=vxlan,flat